scalar/scalar/README.md

 }
 ```

 > Note: By default we’re using Inter and JetBrains Mono, served by Google Fonts.
-If you use a different font or just don’t want to use Google Fonts, pass `withoutDefaultFonts: true` to the configuration.
+If you use a different font or just don’t want to use Google Fonts, pass `withDefaultFonts: true` to the configuration.

 You can [use all variables](https://github.com/scalar/scalar/blob/main/packages/themes/src/base.css) available in the base styles as well as overwrite the color theme.